jasoncui/jasoncui.github.io/_drafts/instagrams-major-change.md

 ![Instagram]({{ site.url }}/public/insta.jpg){: .center-image }

-*It was [recently announced](http://techcrunch.com/2016/03/15/filteredgram/) that [Instagram](https://www.instagram.com) might be switching from its traditional, reverse chronological feed to a dynamically-updated, algorithmic one.
+*It was [recently announced](http://techcrunch.com/2016/03/15/filteredgram/) that [Instagram](https://www.instagram.com) is switching from its traditional, reverse chronological feed to a dynamically-updated, algorithmic one.
 This new feed could drastically alter the user experience for both individuals and brands.*

 ### The Switch